Skip to main content

 Additional Resources:

-For a more comprehensive list of Research Impact Metrics, see Elsevier's Reference Card or see the Metrics Toolkit created by Robin Champieux, Heather Coates and Stacy Konkiel.
+For a more comprehensive list of Research Impact Metrics, see the Metrics Toolkit created by Robin Champieux, Heather Coates and Stacy Konkiel.

-The University of Waterloo provides a great explanation of the appropriate and inappropriate use of different bibliometric parameters in their White Paper: Measuring Research Outputs Through Bibliometrics.
+The University of Waterloo provides an explanation of the appropriate and inappropriate use of different bibliometric parameters in their White Paper: Measuring Research Outputs Through Bibliometrics.

 Back to top